mmiele/TechnicalNotes/DASH-Test/documents/Glossary.md

 The **control plane consists of one or more controllers, which are considered the brain of the SDN network where the whole intelligence is incorporated**.
 However, the intelligent centralization has its own drawbacks when it comes to security, scalability and elasticity and this is the main issue of SDN.

 SDN was commonly associated with the OpenFlow protocol (for remote communication with network plane elements for the purpose of determining the path of network packets across network switches) since the latter's emergence in 2011.
 However, since 2012 OpenFlow for many companies is no longer an exclusive solution, they added proprietary techniques.
 These include Cisco Systems' Open Network Environment and Nicira's network virtualization platform.
 For more information, see [Software-defined networking](https://en.wikipedia.org/wiki/Software-defined_networking).

-### NBI ###

-In computer networking and computer architecture, a northbound interface (NBI) of a component is an **interface that allows the component to communicate with a higher level component, using the latter component's southbound interface**.
-The northbound interface conceptualizes the lower level details (e.g., data or functions) used by, or in, the component, allowing the component to interface with higher level layers.

-In architectural overviews, the northbound interface is normally drawn at the top of the component it is defined in; hence the name northbound interface.
-A southbound interface decomposes concepts in the technical details, mostly specific to a single component of the architecture. **Southbound interfaces are drawn at the bottom of an architectural overview**.

 ### Stateful L4 ###